BrianGHong/gamerank-back/README.md

 ## Development

-Run locally with `php -S localhost:8000` in the root dir
+Run locally with `./run.sh` in the root dir

+(Make sure you chmod dat b4hand)

 ## Deployment

 Using gcloud: `gcloud app deploy app.yaml` in the root dir

+## Resources

+Resources used/referenced during development.

 ### PHP Formatting Guide